ABOUT THE AANAPISI SCHOLARSHIP

 The Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) Scholarship Program is a collaboration with AANAPISIs and the communities they serve to provide scholarships, expand institutional capacity and mobilize local resources to help foster economic development.
 The AANAPISI Scholarship is available annually to students attending APIA Scholars AANAPISI partner campuses listed below.

-The AANAPISI Scholarship online application opens on September 9, 2020 and closed on November 11, 2020 at 5:00 PM EST. Scholarship awards range from one-time $2,500 awards to multi-year $5,000 awards.
+The AANAPISI Scholarship online application opens on September 8, 2021 and closes on November 10, 2021 at 5:00 PM EST. Scholarship awards range from one-time $2,500 awards to multi-year $5,000 awards.
 APIA Scholars provides scholarships to underserved APIA students with a special focus on those who:

 - Live at or below the poverty level, or are otherwise of low socioeconomic status.

 - Are the first in their families to attend college.

 - Are representative of the APIA community’s diversity, geographically and ethnically, especially those ethnicities that have been underrepresented on college campuses due to limited access and opportunity.

 - Have placed strong emphasis on community service and leadership as well as solid academic achievement.